radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 We note that Message-Authenticator has been defined for almost twenty-five (25) years, since {{?RFC2869}}.
 All standards-compliant clients will validate Message-Authenticator; or if they do not validate it, should ignore it.
 Since the publication of the original BlastRADIUS notification, it has become clear that some implementations do not behave as expected.
 That is, they discard packets which contain an unexpected Message-Authenticator attribute, even though that behavior is entirely unreasonable, and is not required by any existing standard.

 There is very little to be done for such systems.
 The behavior mandated by this specification causes problems for such systems.
 The only way for RADIUS servers to be compatible with those systems is to never send Message-Authenticator in responses.
-However, doing so would open up significanly more systems to the BlastRADIUS attack.
+However, doing so would open up significantly more systems to the BlastRADIUS attack.

 In the end, the only safe solution is to declare that systems which discard packets containing Message-Authenticator are not compliant with the RADIUS specifications.
 We do not decrease the security of the RADIUS protocol in order to allow the continued existence of insecure and non-compliant implementations.
 In order to prevent such issues from happening in the future, we now define mandated behavior for unknown attributes in [](#unknown-attributes), below.
 In short, there is no reason for implementations to discard response packets, simply because they do not recognize an attribute contained therein.